RachelSa/regenerating-dinosaurs/README.md

 A task is simply an action that can be executed in a code block, such as sending an email to users.
 A task could also get, insert, update, or delete information from the application's database.

 Ruby on Rails applications have a task management tool called Rake.
-The ruby code that performs tasks is written in a file with a .rake extension, called a rake file.
-The tasks are called rake tasks.
+Rake tasks (the ruby code that performs jobs) are written in a file with a .rake extension, called a rake file.
 They can be run with the command `rake`, plus the task name, such as `rake send_renewal_reminders`.

 This tutorial describes how to run rake tasks for Rails 5.x applications deployed through the Heroku platform.
 Heroku is a cloud-based web-hosting service used to manage web application deployments.